jayvdb/dataeng-handbook/docs/engineering/dev.md

 But to try and match Story Points to hours is missing the point. *What’s important is how many Story Points a team can complete in a sprint, known as the velocity.
 When you know this, you can make some predictions and you know what, they’re likely to be good.
 Very good.*

 Ask those same two developers to rate the amount of effort required to complete one product backlog item relative to another product backlog item and you’re far more likely to end up with a consensus.

-#### Support

-The team is also responsible to support our joint venture partners, the support is split into two components, *Urgent Support*, and *“Normal” Ticket Support*.

-1. *Urgent Support* has its own dedicated MS Teams channel to get issues resolved as quickly as possible.
-For example, we might get a request that a machine has to be restarted that needs a quick response that cannot wait for a ticket.
-This channel is created under our Data Engineering Team Channel:

-INSERT URGENT SUPPORT SCREENSHOT

-2. *“Normal” Ticket Support* will go through a ticket logging process.
-The requester will create a Support ticket and assign it to the appropriate person.
-These tickets will simply be in the line of a new item such as driver upgrades etc. that should require a ticket and planning from our side.
-We will make time in our daily stand-up to go through these tickets because they will also form part of our sprint planning/prioritization process.

-INSERT TICKET SUPPORT SCREENSHOT

 #### Definitions of Done